RelayMag

 What inbound means now

 Inbound is the work of being found by someone who is already looking.
 Classically that meant search and content, a buyer types a question and the brand is the answer that shows up.
 The mechanics have widened.
 A buyer's research now spreads across traditional search, AI assistants, communities, peer reviews, and whatever video or newsletter they already trust, and inbound today means earning a place in all of those before any sales conversation begins.
-The core trade has not changed.
-Inbound is slow to start and compounds once it does, because a piece of content that ranks or gets cited keeps working long after it was published, with no incremental cost per buyer it reaches.

 The catch is that inbound can only capture demand that already exists.
 If nobody is searching for the problem the product solves, there is nothing for inbound to intercept.
 That is the gap outbound fills.